-Jiri G. Safar is the Director of the National Prion Disease Pathology Surveillance Center, and Associate Professor in the Departments of Pathology and Neurology at Case Western Reserve University.
-Dr. Safar is internationally recognized leader in research on neurodegenerative diseases caused by protein misfolding, such as Creutzfeldt-Jakob Disease, mad cow disease (BSE), and Alzheimer’s disease.
-He has more than two decades of research experience in molecular biology, immunology, biochemistry, and conformation of prion proteins.
+Dr. Safar is Professor in the Departments of Pathology and Neurology at Case Western Reserve University (CWRU).
+He is an internationally recognized leader in research on neurodegenerative diseases caused by protein misfolding, such as Creutzfeldt-Jakob Disease, mad cow disease (BSE), and Alzheimer’s disease with extensive research experience in molecular biology, biochemistry, and conformation of prions and amyloids.
 He discovered previously unknown forms of prions, which led to the findings of new prion diseases, better understanding of the conformation of prion proteins, and unraveling molecular mechanisms of prion strains.
-Dr. Safar invented the Conformation-Dependent Immunoassay (CDI) for detection and differentiation of infectious isoform of the prion protein (PrPSc).
-The invention was patented internationally, and the CDI test validated for diagnosis of Creutzfeldt-Jakob Disease, and animal diseases (BSE, scrapie) in European Union.
-It is a completely new approach for detecting prions and other amyloids, including Alzheimer’s disease.
+Dr. Safar invented the Conformation-Dependent Immunoassay (CDI) for detection, Conformational Stability Assay (CSA) for differentiation of prions and prion-like proteins, including those causing Alzheimer’s disease, and synthesized the first artificial human prion.
+The new concept for detecting prions and other misfolded proteins was patented internationally, and the CDI was validated for diagnosis of Creutzfeldt-Jakob Disease, and animal diseases (BSE, scrapie) in European Union.

-In 2008 Dr. Safar established a new laboratory at the Department of Pathology and developed a strong long-term collaboration with the Department of Physiology and Biophysics, and Department of Neurology.
-The research team focuses on:
+In 2008, Dr. Safar was recruited to continue his research on neurodegenerative diseases caused by prions and protein misfolding at CWRU where he established a new research laboratory at the Department of Pathology, and developed a strong long-term collaboration with the Department of Physiology and Biophysics, and Department of Neurology.

 Dr. Safar holds 27 US and Europeans patents, including one for a method for detecting misfolded proteins (Prusiner, S.B., Safar, J. (1999) US Patent # 5,891,641) and another for a device that removes prions from blood, plasma and other liquids (Prusiner, S.B., Safar, J. (2001) US Patent # 6,221,614 B1).